FastheDeveloper/ExpensifyAss/README.md

      - Prompts users to check and reestablish their connection
    - Benefits:
      - Enhances app reliability and user trust
-     - Prevents confusion or frustration from unexplained app behavior
+     - Prevents confusion or frustration from unexplained app behaviour
      - Guides users towards resolving connectivity issues

 ### Challenges and Solutions